particle-iot/docs/src/content/support/troubleshooting/troubleshooting-tools.md

 ### Configure Wi-Fi

-You can also configure your wifi using this method.
-The key for wifi configuration is `w`
+You can also configure your Wi-Fi using this method.
+The key for Wi-Fi configuration is `w`

 The configuration process will be almost identical to the process laid out in the Particle CLI command `particle serial wifi`